 Carpal Tunnel Syndrome Risk Factors

-Health Tip: Risk Factors for Carpal Tunnel Syndrome
+Health Tip: Reduce Your Risk of Carpal Tunnel Syndrome

-(HealthDay News) -- Carpal tunnel syndrome is characterized by pain, weakness, tingling and numbness in the wrists and hands.
-It can lead to difficulty holding or gripping objects.
+(HealthDay News) -- Carpal tunnel syndrome includes a number of conditions characterized by swelling, pain, tingling and weakness in the wrists and hands.

-- Frequent and repetitive movements of the hands and wrists.
+- Scatter activities that require repetitive movements of the hands and wrists.